Introduction to Time Blocking

 All-in-One Productivity Apps

-These apps combine task management with calendar functionality, creating a seamless time blocking experience:
+These apps combine task management with calendar functionality, creating a seamless time blocking experience.
+Many allow you to easily drag and drop tasks onto your calendar, making it simple to reschedule or reorganize your day:

 - Motion – Uses AI to automatically schedule tasks based on priorities and deadlines